Terristwj/Matchsticks/README.md

             - Mostly located in main.dart files
         2. Above `void main...`, click `Run | Debug | Profile`

+### Working/ Running the Project

+> Must have already successfully connected and logged into Firebase

+Type the following codes into the project terminal:

+1.  `flutter build web`
+    -   Build the project within project folder
+2.  `firebase deploy --only hosting`
+    -   Update the hosting server with latest build

 ## Project Business

 ### Project Idea